Skip to main content

 1. Attend a Food Safety Education Workshop for free on your island.

-2. Complete an ANSI Accredited food handler class online.
-Courses typically cost less than $15 and can be completed in 2 – 3 hours.
-A great one is the Learn2Serve Food Handler Course.
+2. Complete an ANSI accredited food handler class online, like ServSafe’s course.
+Courses typically cost about $10-$15 and can be completed in 2 – 3 hours.

 Labeling How do you label cottage food products?